Credit by Examination and Prior Learning Assessment

 To be eligible to take a departmental comprehensive proficiency assessment, a student must be fully matriculated, in good standing, and regularly enrolled at WKU.
 Credits earned in this manner will be recorded on the student’s official transcript as non-residence credit but will not be considered as a part of the normal semester load in the term in which the examination is taken.
 A student may not register for a departmental comprehensive proficiency assessment for a course while he or she is enrolled in that course.
 A student may not take a departmental comprehensive proficiency assessment in a course which has been previously taken at WKU or at another accredited institution.

 A student desiring to take a departmental comprehensive proficiency assessment must complete an appropriate request form in the Office of the Registrar.
 A fee of $25 per credit hour must be paid at the time the form is submitted.
 The form must be submitted to the Registrar prior to the end of the third week of classes in either the fall or spring semesters.
 The Registrar will notify the appropriate department of the student’s request.
 The department will administer the comprehensive proficiency assessment during the seventh week of classes.
-The student must obtain the specific time and place for testing from the department head.
+The student must obtain the specific time and place for testing from the department chair.

-After the assessment has been completed, the department head will notify the Registrar in writing as to whether or not the student demonstrated acceptable proficiency.
+After the assessment has been completed, the department chair will notify the Registrar in writing as to whether or not the student demonstrated acceptable proficiency.
 If the department recommends credit be granted, the semester hours earned will be recorded on the official transcript.
 However, the credit will not be used in computing the grade point average since letter grades will not be assigned.